 Collaboration with co-founder Jose Polo to test cell conversions begins and three new conversions are validated with the V1 platform in just several months.

-$3.7M seed capital raised, appoints Dr. Darrin M. Disley, OBE as CEO, launch of Mogrify V2 and Epimogrify V1 platforms, hiring up to 40 scientists and raising significant Series A funding.
+$3.7M seed capital raised, appoints Dr. Darrin M. Disley, OBE as CEO, launch of Mogrify V2 and Epimogrify V1 platforms, hiring up to 40 scientists and raising an additional $16 million USD in the initial close of its Series A funding.
 Dr. Jane Osbourn, OBE appointed as Chair.

 Julian Gough and Owen Rackham begin the V1 platform development using the unpublished FANTOM 5 consortium data.